Magi: The Labyrinth of Magic

+Taking place in a fantasy world that borrows elements from One Thousand and One Nights, the story follows a young boy named Aladdin and his traveling companion Alibaba, who go on adventures conquering dungeons to obtain valuable items, metal vessels, and powerful hosts capable of harnessing magic known as djinns.
+Upon completing their first dungeon, Aladdin learns of his identity as the titular Magi destined to ordain Alibaba to inherit the throne.
+As a result, the two decide to continue their travels all while forging friendships and rivalries along the way.

-An anime television adaptation by A-1 Pictures was broadcast in Japan from October 2012 to March 2013, followed by a second season, titled Magi: The Kingdom of Magic, broadcast from October 2013 to March 2014.
+A 25-episode anime television adaptation by A-1 Pictures aired from October 2012 to March 2013, followed by a second 25-episode season, Magi: The Kingdom of Magic, aired from October 2013 to March 2014.
 The anime series is licensed in North America by Aniplex of America.
 It was also licensed by Kazé in United Kingdom and by Madman Entertainment in Australia.